 Because cognitive science is interdisciplinary, it should not be surprising that a cognitive theory has consequences for a variety of disciplines.
-I have suggested some of the consequences of R&D theory for neuroscience (e.g., careful consideration of decoding), psychology (e.g., quantitative dynamic descriptions of cognitive phenomena), and philosophy (e.g., reconsidering functionalism).
+I have suggested some of the consequences of R&D theory for neuroscience (for example, careful consideration of decoding), psychology (for example, quantitative dynamic descriptions of cognitive phenomena), and philosophy (for example, reconsidering functionalism).
 These are consequences that should be embraced in order to improve our understanding of cognitive systems.
 In other words, the time is ripe for moving beyond the metaphors.